apache/skywalking/docs/en/setup/backend/backend-alarm.md

 [List of all potential metrics name](#list-of-all-potential-metrics-name).
 - **Include names**.
 The following entity names are included in this rule.
 Please follow [Entity name define](#entity-name).
 - **Exclude names**.
 The following entity names are excluded in this rule.
 Please follow [Entity name define](#entity-name).
 - **Include names regex**.
 Provide a regex to include the entity names.
+If both setting the include name list and include name regex, both rules will take effect.
 - **Exclude names regex**.
 Provide a regex to exclude the exclude names.
+If both setting the exclude name list and exclude name regex, both rules will take effect.
 - **Threshold**.
 The target value.
 For multiple values metrics, such as **percentile**, the threshold is an array.
 Described like  `value1, value2, value3, value4, value5`.
 Each value could the threshold for each value of the metrics.
 Set the value to `-` if don't want to trigger alarm by this or some of the values.